priyanshu-baran/Voice_Assistant_Using_Java/README.md

 ## Introduction (❁´◡`❁):

-This project is basically made by me in order to step in the world of Voice Assistant with Java.
+This project is basically made by me in order to step in the world of AI (Artificial Intelligence) with Java.
 I have used two main components, or you can say Libraries for it.
 The first one is **FreeTTS**, this is for converting text-to-speech and the second one is **Sphinx4**, used for converting speech-to-text.<br/>

 Using FreeTTS is somewhat easy, you just need to set the voice ***(this library comes with some inbuilt voices, you can use one of them or use another famous library specifically for choosing voices of your own choice, i.e. MBROLA)*** and that's it.
 Now give some command for it to speak and there you go... 😍.
 Need help?
 Just once check the sample [TTS.java](https://github.com/priyanshu-baran/Voice_Assistant_Using_Java/blob/master/src/TTS.java) file for this.<br/>